 Because of individual vehicle use and loading habits, we recommend weighing the vehicle while fully loaded to avoid exceeding any of the listed Gross Weight Ratings.
-See "Vehicle Certification Label" on page 0-3 for information on gross weight ratings.
+See "Vehicle Certification Label" in the Introduction Section for information on gross weight ratings.

 Towing will affect vehicle handling, durability and fuel economy.
 Exceeding any of the listed Gross Weight Ratings will result in unacceptable overall vehicle performance.
 Maximum safety and satisfaction when towing depends on proper use of correct equipment.
-A hitch bar of appropriate steel and size should be selected to mate with the Winnebago towing receptor.
+A hitch bar of appropriate steel and size should be selected to mate with the factory towing receptor.